damianhakert/damianhakert.github.io/source/handbook/engineering/workflow/index.html.md

 1. Start working on an issue you’re assigned to.
 If you’re not assigned to any issue, find the issue with the highest priority you can work on, by relevant label.
 [You can use this query, which sorts by priority for the upcoming milestone][priority-issues], and filter by the label for your team.
 1. If you need to schedule something or prioritize it, apply the appropriate labels.
 See below for details.
 1. You are responsible for the issue that you're assigned to.
-This means it has to ship with the milestone it's associater with.
+This means it has to ship with the milestone it's associated with.
 If you are not able to do this, you have to communicate it early to your manager.
 In teams, the team is responsible for this (see below).
 1. You (and your team, if applicable) are responsible for: